| |

 Notes on Tempering

 Tempering (gradually combining the hot and cold ingredients) is an important step in this recipe.
-Add the hot lemon juice to the cold eggs too quickly and you’re likely to find yourself with scrambled eggs, rather than a smooth and creamy lemon curd.
+Add the hot lemon juice to the cold eggs too quickly and you’re likely to find yourself with scrambled eggs, rather than a smooth lemon curd.

 Some recipes include a straining step after cooking.
 If tempered properly, your curd should not be “eggy” and straining won’t be necessary (I don’t usually strain mine).
 However, if you do find little bits of egg in your curd, simply pass it through a fine mesh strainer (you can use a bench scraper to help push it through) before chilling.
+If you do plan to strain, stir in the zest at the end of the recipe.

 For a deeper look at tempering (including step-by-step process photos) see this tutorial on how to make pastry cream.